 This chart illustrates BP21 Total Expenditure.
-Total Expenditure is Following this period of corporate transformation, a small made up of costs required to MTB and Investments considered essential, in order for Xoserve and our connected customers to support the future direction of energy market strategy.
+Total Expenditure is Following this period of corporate transformation, a small made up of costs required to MTB and investments considered essential, in order for Xoserve and our connected customers to support the future direction of the energy market strategy.

-The main reasons for the increase to the investment profile value new services are: for 2021/22 between BP20 and BP21 are:
+The main reasons for the increase to the investment profile value for 2021/22 between BP20 and BP21 are:

-- The inclusion of three new investments totalling £2.5m - Governance of Data, Website Improvements and Decarbonisation - A re-phasing of spend on the UK Link roadmap, bringing an additional £1.7m into 2021/22 from outer plan years.
-The overall programme costs do not exceed the values in BP20. - The increases were partially offset by reductions and phasing changes in other investment areas.
+- The inclusion of an additional £1.2m resulting from the rebaseline of the CSS programme - The inclusion of three new investments totalling £2.5m - Governance of Data, Website Improvements and Decarbonisation - A re-phasing of spend on the UK Link roadmap, bringing an additional £1.7m into 2021/22 from outer plan years.
+The overall programme costs do not exceed the values in BP20 - The increases were partially offset by reductions and phasing changes in other investment areas.